Keto as a Way of Life

 To Make the Bars

-- Add cream cheese, 1 stick of butter and confectioner’s Swerve to your stand mixer (or use a hand mixer) and cream together on medium speed for 5 minutes.
+Add cream cheese, 1 stick of butter and confectioners monkfruit to your stand mixer (or use a hand mixer) and cream together on medium speed for 5 minutes.

-- When everything is combined, give it a sample taste to make sure it’s as sweet as you want it.
-You can add a bit more confectioners Swerve here, but I caution against adding too much.
+When everything is combined, give it a sample taste to make sure it's as sweet as you want it.
+You can add a bit more confectioners monkfruit here, but I caution against adding too much.
 It can leave your squares almost bitter if you get them too sweet.

 To Make the Topping

-- Pour the nuts/seeds mixture into a small microwave safe container and add the butter.
-Heat for 10 seconds, then stir, then heat for a few more seconds and stir.
+Pour the nuts/seeds mixture into a small microwave safe container and add the butter.
+Heat for 10 seconds in the microwave, then stir, then heat for a few more seconds and stir.
 Repeat that until the butter is melted and coating the nuts.
-You’re not trying to get them hot here.
+You're not trying to get them hot here.
 Just melt the butter and coat everything.

-- Add the spices, salt and sweetener and mix until everything is combined.
+Add the spices, salt and monkfruit sweetener, then mix until everything is combined.

 If you get more or less bars than we got, just know that you'll have to recalculate the macros.
 Here are the macros for the entire recipe, to make things a little easier for you.